Annual Costs of Medicare B:

 Days 61-90: $335 coinsurance per day during a benefit period.

 Days 91 and beyond: $670 coinsurance per “lifetime reserve” day.

 You only get 60 of these “lifetime reserve days.”

 Even we are confused.
 So what does this mean?

-If the next year you were hospitalized yet AGAIN for 120 days then the last 30 of those days you would pay full pop for the hospital.
+If the following year you were hospitalized yet AGAIN for 120 days, the last 30 of those days you would pay full pop for the hospital.
 Yikes.